syniol/nodejs18-features/README.md

-# Node.js Version 18's Features demo in TypeScript
+# Node.js 18's Features in TypeScript
 Experimenting with new features in Node.js release version 18.
 This is done using TypeScript.